Selection by Prediction with Conformal p-values: Discussion

 \section{Discussion}

-In this paper, we introduce a generic tool to turn any prediction model into a selection threshold for interesting outcomes.
+In this paper, we introduce $\cfbh$, which is a generic tool to turn any prediction model into a selection threshold for interesting outcomes.
 By constructing conformal p-values based on i.i.d.~calibration data and leveraging multiple testing ideas, we guarantee that a prescribed proportion of the selected set is indeed of interest.
 Controlling the false discovery rate ensures efficient use of resources for follow-up investigations.

-A crucial condition our method relies on is that the calibration and test samples are i.i.d.~or exchangeable.
+A crucial condition that $\cfbh$ relies on is that the calibration and test samples are i.i.d.~or exchangeable.
 However, in practice, the two datasets might differ because of selection or distribution shift.
 For example, to infer the performance of this year's job candidates, last years' candidates that are documented might in general be more competent than average; to infer new drugs, the drugs that have been screened by HTS might be selected with varying preference based on the features; drug discovery also needs to deal with domain shift (repurposing) for completely unseen targets.
 Reliable selection under distribution shift, if not infeasible, may require more involved techniques.

 FDR, as a measure of Type-I error, may be limited in applications such as healthcare, where both type-I and type-II errors are of concern.
 Therefore, it might also be interesting to see whether our methodology can be extended to controlling a mixture of both error types.
+Meanwhile, counting the number of errors may be less sensible if the cost of making an error varies with individuals or depends on the outcomes.
+Developing calibration methods to control general risks in screening procedures is also an interesting direction to pursue.